- 1 INTRODUCTION:

 The credit card can be defined as “A small plastic card that allows its holder to buy goods and services on credit and to pay at fixed intervals through the card-issuing agency.

 A credit card is a card or mechanism which enables the cardholder to purchase goods, travels and dine in a hotel without making immediate payments.
 The holders can use the cards to get credit from banks up to 45days.
 The credit card relieves the consumers from the botheration of carrying cash and ensures safety.
 It is a convenience of extended credit without formality.
 This credit card is a passport to, “safety, convenience, prestige, and credit.

-The benefits of credit card can be grouped as follows:
+The benefits of a credit card can be grouped as follows:

 - A credit card is an integral part of banks major services these days.
 The credit card provides the following advantages to the bank.
-The system provides an opportunity to the bank to attract new potential customers.
+The system provides an opportunity for the bank to attract new potential customers.

 - To get new customers the bank has to employee special trained staff.
 This gives the bank an opportunity to find the latent talent from among existing staff that would have been otherwise wasted.

 - The most important function of a credit card, however, is simply to yield a direct profit for the bank.
-There is a scope and a potential for a better profitability out of income/ commission earned from the traders turn over.
+There is a scope and a potential for better profitability out of income/ commission earned from the traders turn over.

-- This also provides additional customer services to the existing clients.
-It enhances the customer satisfaction.
+- This also provides additional customer services to existing clients.
+It enhances customer satisfaction.

 - More use by the cardholder and, consequently, the growth of banking habits in general.

-- Better network of cardholders and increased use of cards means higher popularity and image of the bank
+- The better network of cardholders and increased use of cards means higher popularity and image of the bank

 - Savings of expense on cash holdings, i.e. stationery, printing, and manpower to handle clearing transactions while considerably is reduced.